DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Kerberos version 5 relies on symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol
     - Kerberos provides confidentiality and integrity for authentication traffic using end-to-end security and helps protect against eavesdropping and replay attacks
     - Kerberos elements:
-        - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services
+        - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services.
+It has two main parts: Kerberos Authentication Server (AS) and the ticket-granting service (TGS):
-        - **Kerberos Authentication Server**: hosts the functions of the KDC:
+            - 🍮**ticket-granting service (TGS)**: provides proof that a subject has authenticated through a KDC and is authorized to request tickets to access other objects
-            - **ticket-granting service (TGS)**: provides proof that a subject has authenticated through a KDC and is authorized to request tickets to access other objects
+                - The TGS, or ticket-granting service (which is usually on the same server as the KDC), receives a TGT from the client.
+It validates the TGT and the user's rights to access the service they are requesting to use.
+The TGS then issues a ticket and session keys to the client.
                 - a TGT is encrypted and includes a symmetric key, an expiration time, and user’s IP address. 📝 a scenario where TGT is compromised, Attackers can create golden tickets after successfully exploiting Kerberos and obtaining the Kerberos service account (KRBTGT).
                 - subjects present the TGT when requesting tickets to access objects
-            - **authentication service (AS)**: verifies or rejects the authenticity and timeliness of tickets.
-Often referred to as the KDC
+            - 🍮**authentication service (AS)**: hosts the functions of the KDC.
+It verifies or rejects the authenticity and timeliness of tickets.
+Often referred to as the KDC.
+The AS serves as the authentication server, which forwards the username to the KDC.
+It's worth noting that the client doesn't communicate with the KDC directly.
+Instead, it will communicate with the TGT and the AS, which means KDC isn't an appropriate answer here.
         - **ticket (AKA service ticket (ST))**: an encrypted message that provides proof that a subject is authorized to access an object
         - **Kerberos Principal**: typically a user but can be any entity that can request a ticket
         - **Kerberos realm**: a logical area (such as a domain or network) ruled by Kerberos